Sawrz/docker-configs/mailu/README.md

 #### DKIM public key

 To enable SSL for that domain, click on `Generate keys`.
 Three additional rows appear.
-This is the public key, and you don't need to set it up in Domain Administration.
+That is the public key, and you don't need to set it up in Domain Administration.

 #### DNS DKIM entry